l2lam/everyone-is-different/Raccoon.md

 - Raccoons are amazing
 - Raccoons are cute
 - Raccoons are vastly superior to all other beings
-- Raccoons deserve the world
+- Raccoons deserve the world and Mars

 Thank you for your time